Fitness training: Elements of a well-rounded routine

 The muscles in your abdomen, lower back and pelvis — known as your core muscles — help protect your back and connect upper and lower body movements.
 Core strength is a key element of a well-rounded fitness training program.

 Core exercises help train your muscles to brace the spine and enable you to use your upper and lower body muscles more effectively.
 So what counts as a core exercise?
-A core exercise is any exercise that uses the trunk of your body without support, such as abdominal crunches.
-You can also try various core exercises with a fitness ball.
+A core exercise is any exercise that uses the trunk of your body without support, such as bridges, planks, situps and fitness ball exercises.

 See more In-depth